base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ### Preparing the SVGs

-For each of the three sun svgs:
+For each of the three sun SVGs:

 - Change the `viewBox` to 1024x1024
 - Move the `<defs>` and `<styles>` into the first group